-'''

-xy2indices(x, y, nr = NULL, cel = NULL, abatch = NULL, cdf = NULL, xy.offset = Null, indices2xy(i, nr = NULL, cel = NULL, abatch = NULL, cdf = NULL, xy.offset = NULL)
+''' xy2indices(x, y, nc = NULL, cel = NULL, abatch = NULL, cdf = NULL, xy.offset = NULL) indices2xy(i, nc = NULL, cel = NULL, abatch = NULL, cdf = NULL, xy.offset = NULL) '''

-'''

-X X position for the probes.

-У Y position for the probes.

-i indices in the AffyBatch for the probes.

-nr total number of Xs on the chip.

-cel a corresponding object of class Cel.

-abatch a corresponding object of class AffyBatch.

-cdf character - the name of the corresponding cdf package.

-xy.offset an eventual offset for the XY coordinates.
+x A numeric vector of X (column) position(s) for the probes. У A numeric vector of Y (row) position(s) for the probes. i A numeric vector of indices in the AffyBatch for the probes. nc total number of columns on the chip.
+It is usually better to specify either the cdf or abatch arguments rather than the number of columns. cel a corresponding object of class Cel.
+This has been deprecated.
+Use abatch or cdf instead. abatch a corresponding object of class AffyBatch. cdf character - the name of the corresponding cdf package. xy.offset an eventual offset for the XY coordinates.
 See Details.